-In its earliest days, Route 66 passed right by Amarillo’s old English Field Airport, and later through the Amarillo Air Force Base.
-Now, this old segment is blocked by one of the longest runways in the country at what is now known as Rick Husband Amarillo International Airport.
+Route 66 passed right by Amarillo’s old English Field Airport and later through the Amarillo Air Force Base in its earliest days.
+This old segment is blocked by one of the longest runways in the country at what is now known as Rick Husband Amarillo International Airport.

 In those first days of Route 66, the old road was still gravel and traveled northwest from Conway, passing by English Field, which was first established in 1929 by Harold English.
 Prior to English becoming involved, the area was utilized as early as 1920 by the Panhandle Aerial Service, who operated charters and performed air stunts at various events.
 When Harold English got involved in 1929, the airport was named English Airport and began to grow.

-Within no time, the forerunner of TWA, Transcontinental & Western Air, began the first commercial airline service through Amarillo.
-Later additional flights to Lubbock and Dallas were provided by Braniff International, Continental Airlines and Trans-Texas Airways (later known as Texas International).
+Within no time, TWA’s forerunner, Transcontinental & Western Air, began the first commercial airline service through Amarillo.
+Later additional flights to Lubbock and Dallas were provided by Braniff International, Continental Airlines, and Trans-Texas Airways (later known as Texas International).
 As the airport grew, TWA and other carriers expanded flights to various destinations.

 Adjacent to English Field, the Amarillo Army Air Field was established in April 1942.
-The first troops arrived under the command of Colonel Edward C. Black and began the construction on a number of buildings.
+The first troops arrived under Colonel Edward C. Black’s command and began the construction on a number of buildings.
 Before they were complete, the first classes began in September to train pilots and ground mechanics to service B-17 aircraft.
 For the next several years, classes continued and expanded to train for B-29 aircraft.
 However, the operation was closed on September 15, 1946, and its buildings were converted to peacetime uses or destroyed.

-In March 1951, the post was reactivated and renamed Amarillo Air Force Base, becoming the first Air Force all-jet mechanic-training base, which would include not only the training of U.S. soldiers but also trainees from foreign countries.
-Within just a year, the program had reached its planned maximum of 3,500 students and expanding, the installation grew to some 5,000 by 1955.
+In March 1951, the post was reactivated and renamed Amarillo Air Force Base, becoming the first Air Force all-jet mechanic-training base, which also included the training of U.S. soldiers and trainees from foreign countries.
+Within just a year, the program had reached its planned maximum of 3,500 students and expanding; the installation grew to some 5,000 by 1955.
 The base continued to develop, adding more technical training courses, including a missile-training department in 1957.
-The following year, a supply and administration school was relocated to the base from Wyoming and in 1959; the base was re-designated as the Amarillo Technical Training Center when the 4128th Strategic Air Wing entered into an agreement with the Air Training Command.
+The following year, a supply and administration school was relocated to the base from Wyoming.
+In 1959, the base was re-designated as the Amarillo Technical Training Center when the 4128th Strategic Air Wing agreed with the Air Training Command.
 By May 1960, the jet-mechanic school had graduated some 100,000 students and trained thousands of others in administrative tasks, procurement, and supply.

-But, things began to change when the U.S. Department of Defense started to make plans to close the base in 1964.
-Two years later, in February 1966, it became the 3330th Basic Military School and graduated its last troops in December 1968.
+Things began to change when the U.S. Department of Defense started to make plans to close the base in 1964.
+In February 1966, it became the 3330th Basic Military School and graduated its last troops in December 1968.
 The base was closed forever at the end of the month, much to the chagrin of Amarillo area businesses.

 During its heyday, the base covered more than 5,000 acres, included a full-service hospital, a church, numerous training buildings, and housing for troops and officers.